fallow64/gpt-rewind/frontend/DATA_CONTEXT_USAGE.md

 3. **Slide Components** (e.g., `TopTopicsThisYearSlide.tsx`):
    - Import and use the `useData` hook
-   - Access `uploadedData` to display user-specific insights
+   - Access `localData` to display user-specific insights
    - Fallback to sample data if no upload exists

 ## Example: Processing Uploaded Data